Cottages & Rates

 - Rate is $175 per night.

 - Maximum capacity is 4 people.

 When you are ready to make a reservation, please call 979-345-4656 x24, email email@example.com, or reserve online.
-Reservations for more than two consecutive nights or both cottages will require payment for one cottage at the time of the reservation, which will serve as a deposit.
+Reservations will require the payment of one night's rental at the time of the reservation, which will serve as a deposit.

 Check-in: 3 p.m.